UrbanInstitute/sparkr-tutorials/merging.md

 Accomplishing the second approach is somewhat more involved.
-The `rbind.fill` function, given below, identifies the outersection of the list of column names for two (2) DataFrames and adds them onto one (1) or both of the DataFrames as needed using `withColumn`:
+The `rbind.fill` function, given below, identifies the outersection of the list of column names for two (2) DataFrames and adds them onto one (1) or both of the DataFrames as needed using `withColumn`.
+The function appends these columns as string dtype, and we can later recast columns as needed:

 ```r